TrustedComputingGroup/pandoc/guide.md

 -------------------------------------------------------------------------------
 Table Kind      Easy?
 Recommended?
 References
 --------------- ----------- ------------------- -------------------------------
+GitHub          Yes         When each cell      @sec:github-markdown-tables, Markdown                    is about one        @tbl:shapes Tables                      word or so.

 Simple          Yes         When each cell      @sec:simple-markdown-tables, Markdown                    is about one        @tbl:shapes Tables                      word or so.